Fahani/webrobocomp.github.io/gsoc/2005/nithin-murali/page4.md

 ###Note:

-If you want to upload another source package to ppa which doesn’t have any changes in the source but maybe in the debian files. you can build the spackage after commenting out `set(DEB_SOURCE_CHANGES "CHANGED" CACHE STRING "source changed since last upload")` in [package_details.cmake](../cmake/package_details.cmake#L27) so that the the script will only increase the ppa version number and won’t include the source package for uploading to ppa (which otherwise will give an error).
+If you want to upload another source package to ppa which doesnâ€™t have any changes in the source but maybe in the debian files. you can build the spackage after commenting out `set(DEB_SOURCE_CHANGES "CHANGED" CACHE STRING "source changed since last upload")` in [package_details.cmake](../cmake/package_details.cmake#L27) so that the the script will only increase the ppa version number and wonâ€™t include the source package for uploading to ppa (which otherwise will give an error).

 ##Installing robocomp from ppa